The Best Beaches Near Philadelphia to Cool Off

 Ocean City, New Jersey

-Fishing pier on the beach in Ocean City at sunset
+Fishing pier on the beach at sunset/

 Avalon

-People on a beach on a summer day
+People on a beach on a summer day.

 People enjoying Avalon beach on an early summer day